A Peano natural number type and its primitive recursion scheme are defined:

 We wish to implement the equality predicate of two Peano natural numbers,

-and without recursion apart from prim
+and without recursion apart from prim.

 To this end, it benefits us greatly to first study how to apply

-symbolically.
+prim symbolically.
 Many people understand prim

-by abbreviating g = prim c f
+by abbreviating g = prim c f to deduce:

 g = prim c f⇒